Reachability Oracles for Directed Transmission Graphs: Preliminaries and Notation

 \section{Preliminaries and Notation}

 Unless stated otherwise, we let $P \subset \R^2$ denote a set of $n$ points in the plane, and we assume that for each point $p$, we have an \emph{associated radius} $r_p > 0$.
 Furthermore, we assume that the input is scaled so that the smallest associated radius is $1$.
 The elements in $P$ are called \emph{vertices}.
-The \emph{radius ratio} $\Psi$ of $P$ is defined as $\Psi = \max_{p, q \in P} r_p / r_q$.
+The \emph{radius ratio} $\Psi$ of $P$ is defined as $\Psi = \max_{p \in P} r_p$ (the smallest radius is $1$).
 Given a point $p \in \R^2$ and a radius $r$, we denote by $D(p, r)$ the closed disk with center $p$ and radius $r$.
 If $p \in P$, we use $D(p)$ as a shorthand for $D(p, r_p)$.
 We write $C(p, r)$ for the boundary circle of $D(p, r)$.

-Our constructions for the two dimensional reachability oracles make extensive use of planar grids.
+Our constructions for the two-dimensional reachability oracles make extensive use of planar grids.
 For $i \in \{0, 1, \dots\}$, we denote by $\Q_i$ the \emph{grid at level $i$}.
 It consists of axis-parallel squares with diameter $2^i$ that partition the plane in grid-like fashion (the \emph{cells}).
 Each grid $\Q_i$ is aligned so that the origin lies at the corner of a cell.
-We assume that our model of computation can find in constant time for any given point the grid cell that contains it.
+We assume that our model of computation allows to find the grid cell containing a given point in constant time.

-In the one dimensional case, our construction immediately yields a geometric reachability oracle.
-In the two dimensional case, we are only able to construct standard reachability oracles directly.
-However, we can use the following result from the companion paper to transform these oracles into geometric reachability oracles in a black-box fashion~\cite{KaplanEtAl15}.
+In the one-dimensional case, our construction immediately yields a geometric reachability oracle.
+In the two-dimensional case, we are only able to construct standard reachability oracles directly.
+However, we can use the following result from our companion paper to transform these oracles into geometric reachability oracles in a black-box fashion~\cite{KaplanEtAl15}.